vyomasystems-lab/challenges-NAvi349/level2_design/README.md

 - `model_mkbitmanip.py` - contains the python model of the processor.
 - `imem.txt` - contains the instructions in the hexadecimal format
+- `Inst_Bin.pdf` - containts the instructions in the binary format.
 - These instructions are created using the ISA.

 ```py